SilviuVladut/fabric-test/backend/README.md

-# Steps to run the project accordly
+# Steps to run the project accordingly

 You need to have a `mysql - database` installed locally.